What we want

 - A move to a republic will give us the chance to re-balance power between government, parliament and the people.
 By getting rid of the Crown we can put limits on what our government can do without the support of parliament - and put limits on what parliament can do without the clear support of the people.

 - A republic will give us an effective head of state, someone chosen by us to referee the political process and champion the interests of the British people.

 - A democratic Britain will also give a huge boost to 'brand Britain'.
 Our nation's image abroad will be of the modern, confident and forward looking country we really are.
 As VisitBritain says in their guide to promoting Britain, we can avoid the cliché-ridden imagery of the past and promote our heritage as a living part of a dynamic, positive and modern nation.

 Becoming a republic solves some immediate problems - but it also gives the people the power to continue making Britain a more democratic and fairer place to live.

-Of course, this is a very British republic.
-Our heritage and history will remain with royal palaces (that are already owned and paid for by the taxpayer) open all year for tourists.
+A republic builds on our best traditions and on our shared experiences.
+Our heritage and history will remain, including royal palaces (that are already owned and paid for by the taxpayer) open all year for tourists.
 This campaign is about building on the best of what we already have, taking our political institutions and making them genuinely democratic and there for the people, not the few.

 Do you like this page?